Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 In this article, we will answer the following questions:

 The following are the wealthiest countries in Africa per capita.
-We will look at the top 10 richest countries and the top 20 richest countries.
+We will look at the top 10 richest and 20 most affluent countries.

 Here is the list of the top 10 richest countries in Africa:

 - Land Area – 460 km²

 Seychelles is a small island in the Indian Ocean situated off East Africa.
 It is among the top 20 richest countries per capita and has the highest currency in Africa.